Well-designed and well-managed payment systems help maintain financial stability by preventing and containing financial crises.

 Who we regulate

-The NPSD regulates the payment systems, the financial market infrastructures (FMIs), settlement systems, payment clearing house system operators, system operators, third-party payment providers, e-money providers, and participants in the NPS, including settlement participants and clearing system participants.
+The NPSD regulates the payment systems, the financial market infrastructures (FMIs), settlement systems, payment clearing house system operators, designated clearing settlement participants, system operators, third-party payment providers, e-money providers, and other participants in the NPS, including settlement participants and clearing system participants.
 Access to the NPS is through designation or authorisation as provided for in the National Payment System Act 78 of 1998 (NPS Act) and directives.

 How we regulate